That dollar amount results from a 46.2% upturn compared to $31.9 billion five years prior in 2020.

 Below are exports from Bulgaria that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bulgaria’s goods trail Bulgarian importer spending on foreign products.

-Bulgaria has highly negative net exports and therefore deep international trade deficits for mineral fuels-related goods, notably crude oil, petroleum gas and coal.
+Bulgaria has highly negative net exports and therefore deep international trade deficits for mineral fuels-related goods as well as vehicles.
+Historically, deficit leaders include crude oil, petroleum gas and coal plus cars, tractors and trucks.

 Bulgarian Export Companies